FedericoBruzzone/tgt/CONFIGURE.md

 - Download and install Microsoft Visual Studio.
 Enable C++ support while installing.
 - Download and install CMake; choose "Add CMake to the system PATH" option while installing.
 - Download and install Git.
-- Download and unpack PHP.
-Add the path to php.exe to the PATH environment variable.
+- Download and install pkg-config.
 - Close and re-open PowerShell if the PATH environment variable was changed.

 Run these commands in PowerShell to build TDLib and to install it to td/tdlib:

 ```powershell
 git clone https://github.com/tdlib/td.git
 cd td